M.05.03 Observing and managing at-risk prisoners

 6. prisoner’s access to any support systems, programmes, or special requirements, including spiritual, cultural, social, religious, mental health, special or personal needs

 7. details of any restrictions on the opportunity to associate with other prisoners.
-(If the plan specifies restrictions on the opportunity to associate with other prisoners, the prisoner must be informed, in writing (via a copy of [M.05.03.Form.02 At risk management plan]), of the restrictions on association and the reasons for those restrictions.)
+(If the plan specifies restrictions on the opportunity to associate with other prisoners, the prisoner must be informed, in writing (via a copy of [M.05.03.Form.02 At risk management and care plan]), of the restrictions on association and the reasons for those restrictions.)

 8. all the situations / circumstances where the prisoner must be strip searched.
-The plan may also include any additional searches necessary for the safe custodial management of the prisoner, i.e. rubdown, scanner searches or a reasonable grounds event-based strip search.
+The plan may also include any additional searches necessary for the safe custodial management of the prisoner, i.e. rubdown, scanner searches or a reasonable grounds strip search.

-9. times when the prisoner’s at-risk status is to be reviewed
+10. times when the prisoner’s at-risk status is to be reviewed

 M.05.03.05 Reviews and revocation of the confirmed at-risk assessment